CesiumGS/3d-tiles-tools/specs/data/createTilesetJson/README.md

 A sandcastle for visually inspecting the outputs is added in `CreateTilesetJsonTestSandcastle.js`.
-When serving the output directory (i.e. the `./specs/data/createTilesetJson/output` directory) with a server, then this sandcastle allows selecing the different test cases.
+When serving the output directory (i.e. the `./specs/data/createTilesetJson/output` directory) with a server, then this sandcastle allows selecting the different test cases.